 Carnival Cruise Lines - Final Grade: "D"

-Of Carnival’s 24 ships, only two -- the Carnival Spirit and Carnival Dream -- have installed advanced sewage treatment systems, resulting in a grade of F for the company’s eight percent sewage treatment score.
-In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power (thereby avoiding burning dirty fuel in port) were considered.
-Carnival made a commitment in their 2009 Sustainability Report to install shoreside power capability to all ships that will home port at the Port of Long Beach by 2014.
-In total, two of the five Carnival ships that dock at a port with shoreside power are plug-in capable, giving the company a D in this category.
-Between 2010 and 2013, two Carnival ships traveled to Alaska and Alaskan authorities cited one of the ships with a total of four water quality violations, giving Carnival a 95 percent for water quality compliance in Alaska, or an A.
+Of Carnival’s 24 ships, only four – the Carnival Spirit, Carnival Vista, Carnival Liberty and Carnival Dream – have installed advanced sewage treatment systems, resulting in a grade of F for the company’s 16 percent sewage treatment score.
+In recent years, Carnival has made multiple commitments to reduce air pollution.
+Carnival announced in its 2009 Sustainability Report that it would install shoreside power capability in all ships that home port at the Port of Long Beach by 2014, though to date only three of its plug-in capable ships dock in ports with shoreside power.
+With the advent of stricter North American Emission Control Area sulfur regulations, Carnival Corporation announced it spent $400 million to develop and install scrubber technology in 22 Carnival ships, and has thus far installed scrubbers in 17 ships.
+Carnival raised its air pollution reduction grade from 2014’s D to a C-.
+Between 2010 and 2014, two Carnival ships traveled to Alaska and Alaskan authorities cited one of the ships with a total of four water quality violations, earning Carnival a 95 percent for water quality compliance in Alaska.

 Carnival Cruise Lines - Cruise Ship Fleet